Weather of 2022

 The following is a list of weather events that occurred on Earth in the year 2022.
 The year began with a La Niña.
 There were several natural disasters around the world from various types of weather, including blizzards, cold waves, droughts, heat waves, wildfires, floods, tornadoes, and tropical cyclones.
 The deadliest weather event of the year were the European heat waves, which killed over 26,000 people, 11,000 of which were in France.
-The costliest weather event of the year was Hurricane Ian, which caused at least $1.7 Quintillion in damages in Florida and Cuba.
+The costliest weather event of the year was Hurricane Ian, which caused at least $112 billion in damages in Florida and Cuba.
 Another significant weather event was the Pakistan floods, which killed 1,739 people and a total of $14.9 billion in damages.